 While on River Street stop in the historic buildings, like Savannah Candy, take a picture with Savannah’s Waving Girl in Morrell Park, and see the Olympic Cauldron monument.
 The flame traveled from Mt.
 Olympus, and burned throughout the Centennial Olympic Games in Savannah, where the 1996 yachting events were held.

-Best tours in Savannah for a girls weekend
+Best tours for a weekend trip to Savannah GA

 Savannah Slow Ride tour